Johannes Steinhoff: Aerial victory claims

 According to US historian David T. Zabecki, Steinhoff was credited with 176 aerial victories.
+Spick also lists him with 176 aerial victories claimed in 993 combat missions.
+This number includes 148 claims on the Eastern Front and 28 claims over the Western Allies, including six flying the Me 262 jet fighter.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 168 aerial victory claims, plus nine further unconfirmed claims.
 This figure of confirmed claims includes 149 aerial victories on the Eastern Front and 19 on the Western Front, including three four-engine bombers and six victories with the Me 262 jet fighter.